Kathryn Hedley

-Let me start by saying that, yes: many tools already exist to parse information out of the Windows Registry.
+Let me start by saying that, yes: many tools already exist to parse information out of the Windows Registry and/or the Event Log.
 However, while I was conducting my own tool validation processes (see https://github.com/khyrenz/tool_validation), I realised that very few tools parse this information out and automatically populate the kind of table that I would be adding into my forensic report.

 So...
 I did a bit of R&D, and I present to you a Python script that does just that; creatively named parseusbs!